 It’s super important to maintain continuous coverage – if not for the safety of your home, then because it keeps your rates lower.
 Starting and stopping coverage is a big red flag to insurance companies and could mean higher premiums, depending on the duration of the lapse.

-Insurance carriers found that when a person files one homeowners claim, there’s a good chance they will file another one within a year or two.
+Insurance carriers found that when a person files one homeowner's claim, there’s a good chance they will file another one within a year or two.
 So your claims history does have an impact on how much you'll pay for coverage and whether you're eligible.
 That said, not all claims drive up rates.
-The ones outside of your control – like losses caused by a major catastrophe – impact your premium far less than “preventable” claims, like those caused by a leaky appliance.
+The ones outside of your control – like losses caused by a major catastrophe – should not impact your premium like “preventable” claims, such as those caused by a leaky appliance.

 If you run a home-based business that brings visitors to your property, you may not be eligible for coverage from some companies.
 Your activities qualify as a commercial risk, and you’d need business insurance to cover your liability.
 Some companies will offer home insurance if you have proof of business insurance.

 If you live in your home year-round, it’s less likely to be broken into or vandalized.
 Claims tend to be more severe for second homes – if a pipe bursts, it might be weeks or months before someone realizes the problem.
 That’s a long time for water damage to go unaddressed.
 While you can get insurance for your second home or vacation home, your rates may be slightly higher to reflect the risk.

 If you can’t find coverage, check out this guide for high-risk homes.
 You may have to work a little harder to find an insurance carrier that can cover you.
 Insurance carriers may have similar guidelines, but some carriers will insure bigger risks than others.
 State-run insurance options are also available.